-Jon Mueller enters his 15th season as the head coach of the University at Albany baseball program in 2014.
+Jon Mueller enters his 16th season as the head coach of the University at Albany baseball program in 2015.
 The Stillwater, N.Y. native has had proven success as both a player and coach throughout his career.
-Mueller ranks first among UAlbany's career leaders with 302 coaching victories, and was named the America East Coach of the Year in 2004.
+Mueller ranks first among UAlbany's career leaders with 314 coaching victories, and was named the America East Coach of the Year in 2004.
 He also led the Danes to the program’s first America East Conference tournament championship title and NCAA appearance in 2007.
-Mueller has produced dozens of all-conference standouts and has had six players selected in the Major League Baseball First-Year Player Draft under his direction, including two in the past three seasons.
+Mueller has produced dozens of all-conference standouts and has had six players selected in the Major League Baseball First-Year Player Draft under his direction.

 Not only is Mueller well respected in the UAlbany campus community, but also throughout the region, as he was inducted into the Capital District Baseball Hall of Fame in the fall of 2012, as well as the Capital District Basketball Hall of Fame and Stillwater High School Hall of Fame in the fall of 2008.

 Mueller assembled UAlbany’s 2013-14 incoming class that was recognized as the top recruiting class in the Northeast Region by Baseball America.
 Right-handed pitcher Stephen Woods highlighted the group, opting to attend UAlbany after the Tampa Bay Rays selected him in the sixth round of the 2013 MLB Draft.
 The Great Danes featured two all-conference selections in the 2014 season, as infielder Brian Bullard earned first-team honors and Evan Harasta was named to the second team, as well as the all-academic team.